gaecan04/krusty-club/AP-protocol(2).md

 }
 ```

+Source Routing Header contains the path to the client, which can be obtained by reversing the list of hops contained in the Source Routing Header of the problematic Message.

+### Limit Case
+If during the routing back of an Ack, Nack or FloodResponse packet we would encounter an error, we would send that packet directly to destination through the Simulation controller.
+This is necessary because our network doesn't have any other way to know what happens to a packet other than Acks and Nack, so they can't be lost.

 ### Serialization

 As described in the main document, Message fragment cannot contain dynamically-sized data structures (that is, **no** `Vec`, **no** `String`, **no** `HashMap` etc.).
 Therefore, packets will contain large, fixed-size arrays instead.
 FloodRequest/FloodResponse/SourceRoutingHeader are allowed to have Vec, but it should be avoided if possible inside Packets.